harsh4042/ecommerce/README.md

 # kitchenGOODS - E-commerce Website Homepage

 Welcome to the kitchenGOODS project repository!
-This is a small-scale project aimed at creating an e-commerce website homepage for kitchen-related goods using HTML and CSS.
+This is a small-scale project aimed at creating an e-commerce website homepage for kitchen-related goods using HTML, CSS and Bootstrap 5.
 Project Overview

 The kitchenGOODS project is a demonstration of building a simple yet functional e-commerce homepage.
-It incorporates basic HTML structure and styling with CSS to create an appealing and user-friendly interface.
+It incorporates basic HTML structure and styling with CSS and Bootstrap 5 to create an appealing and user-friendly interface.
 The project showcases essential skills in web development, including layout design, styling elements, and adding interactivity through CSS.

  Features:

  Responsive design for various screen sizes
  Product showcase with images and descriptions Navigation menu for easy browsing
- Call-to-action buttons for seamless user interaction

  Skills Gained:

- Proficiency in HTML and CSS
- Understanding of web layout design principles
+ Proficiency in HTML, CSS and Bootstrap 5 Understanding of web layout design principles
  Ability to style elements using CSS properties Experience in creating responsive web design